tweag/python-monorepo-example/2018-09-27-capability.md

 instead of holding he whole text in memory.
 For simplicity's sake we will omit this here.

-With that we have written a program against abstract capabilities.
+With that we have written a program that demands two `HasWriter` capabilities.
-Before we can execute this program we need to provide a concrete implementation that fulfills these capabilities.
+Before we can execute this program we need to define a concrete implementation that provides these capabilities.
-This is where we make use of the deriving-via strategies that the library provides.
+This is where we make use of the deriving-via strategies that the library offers.

 It is well known, that the writer monad provided by Mtl has a space leak.
 In capability we can derive a writer capability from a state capability instead,